-Sony makes incredible sensors, so good in fact that other camera manufacturers like Nikon actually use them in their cameras too.
+Sony makes incredible camera sensors, so good in fact that other camera manufacturers like Nikon actually use them in their cameras too.

 The Sony a7 III features a 24.2 MP back-illuminated sensor, which helps to improve low-light performance.
-24.2 MP seems to be the perfect middle-ground for most photographers, delivering detailed images which can be blown up or cropped into, but not so large as to slow down post production workflow.
+24.2 MP seems to be the perfect middle-ground for most photographers, delivering detailed images that can be blown up or cropped into, but not so large as to slow down post production workflow.

 A killer feature of the Sony a7 III is its class-leading auto-focus performance.
 Borrowing from the Sony a9, the Sony a7 III offers the same speed, precision and tracking performance of its big brother for a fraction of the price.

 The inclusion of the Sony a7 III in my best full frame cameras roundup is actually the reason why I didn’t include the Sony a9.
-Yes, the a9 is a phenomenal full frame mirrorless camera, but it’s also very expensive, and has been made largely redundant thanks to the similar AF performance of the Sony a7 III.
+Yes, the a9 is a phenomenal full frame mirrorless camera, but it’s also very expensive and has been made largely redundant thanks to the similar AF performance of the Sony a7 III.

 693 phase-detection AF points and 425 contrast-detection AF points on the Sony a7 III provide high-density wide-area coverage, which in practice means less missed shots and more extreme composition options.
 Being able to move your focus point right to the edge of your screen is something DSLR shooters would kill for…

-Add this to the 10 fps with full AF/AE tracking and you’ve got a laser-sighted machine gun of a camera which is equally ready for static subjects as it is fast moving objects.
-An ISO range up to 51,200 means that even after dark you can still get a clear shot with a fast shutter speed.
+Add this to the 10 fps with full AF/AE tracking and you’ve got a laser-sighted machine gun of a camera that is equally ready for static subjects as it is fast moving objects.
+An ISO range up to 51,200 means that even after dark you can still get a clear shot with fast shutter speed.